 The Death Eaters were an update of Those Wacky Nazis.
 Of course, in the fourth movie, they look like gothic KKK ripoffs.
-The ministery police officers in the 7th movie actually LOOK like Nazi officers, what with the uniforms, hats, and armbands.
+The ministry police officers in the 7th movie actually look like Nazi officers, what with the uniforms, hats, and armbands.

-Aunt Marge and Umbridge could be seen as expies of Margaret Thatcher, whom Rowling had a hatred for.
+Aunt Marge and Umbridge could be seen as inspired by Margaret Thatcher, whom Rowling had a hatred for.

-Grindelwald gets a lot of Hitler comparisons — pureblood supremacy, powerful in the early 1940s, German... and defeated in 1945 by a British to boot.
+Grindelwald gets a lot of Hitler comparisons wizard supremacy, powerful in the early 1940s, German... and defeated in 1945 by a British to boot.
 What Do You Mean, It's Not Symbolic? indeed.
-This one is more than just fan speculation — Rowling has strongly hinted in interviews that Grindelwald was involved with the Nazis (specifically, she said that the fact that he was brought down in 1945 was "not a coincidence").
+This one is more than just fan speculation Rowling has strongly hinted in interviews that Grindelwald was involved with the Nazis (specifically, she said that the fact that he was brought down in 1945 was "not a coincidence").

-What Measure Is a Non-Badass?: Many people bash Molly for being a House Wife, and killing Bellatrix "Feminist Role Model" Lestrange.
-And there's the slutshaming and bitchiness that the fangirls apply to Ginny for "not being enough of a rolemodel" and "stealing Harry 'from the more deserving and stronger' Hermione" Because it's sooooo feminist to say Hermione's happiness won't mean anything if she doesn't have Harry as her prize cock!
+Many people bash Molly for being a House Wife, and killing Bellatrix "Feminist Role Model" Lestrange (though there are those who think Neville should have had the honour).
+And there's the slutshaming and bitchiness that the fangirls apply to Ginny for "not being enough of a rolemodel" and "stealing Harry from the 'more deserving and stronger' Hermione".

 Draco Malfoy when he becomes a Jerkass Woobie in Books 6-7, especially considering that when he's under the most pressure in Book Six, he cries on Myrtle's shoulder.